Bradley County Republican Party Bylaws

 Section 4.
 The Treasurer shall be responsible for implementing an internal system of financial controls.
 He/She shall be responsible for the bank statement and shall be responsible for counting and depositing moneys received by the BCRP.
 The Treasurer shall report at each regular or special meeting of the County Executive Committee all receipts and disbursements since the previous meeting.
 In the absence of the Treasurer, the Vice Treasurer shall be responsible for these duties.
 All records of the Treasurer shall be and remain the property of the County Executive Committee.

-B. A citizen who has voted in at least two (2) of the four (4) most recent state and/or local Republican primary elections, or
+Any individual who has voted in at least three (3) of the four (4) most recent Statewide Republican primary elections; or

 Amendment of By-Laws

-These by-laws may be amended by a majority of the full voting membership of the County Executive Committee at any meeting, provided that notice of the meeting at which the vote is to be taken includes a copy of the proposed amendment.
-Any amendment is subject to approval by the Chair of the Tennessee Republican Party.
+Section 1.
+These by-laws may be amended by a majority of the full voting membership of the CEC at any meeting, provided that notice of the meeting at which the vote is to be taken includes a copy of the proposed amendment.
+Any changes or amendments are subject to approval by the Bylaws Subcommittee of the SEC and the Chair of the Tennessee Republican Party.